ArcTanSusan/PropertyRentals/README.md

         - All (Default)
         - Atlanta
         - New York
+   - When the page is opened - perform an initial search using default filters
    - All subsequent searches can be performed only by clicking on "Find" button
 3. Implement pagination
     - Page size - 9
 4. **Optional**: Implement like button